 It is possible to find metered parking near the Museum.
 However, that will limit the time that you have to spend inside the museum so if you’re someone who takes a long time consider finding a $10 or less flat-rate lot.
 Be sure to read the signs as some lots charge $3 per 15 minutes.
 The LA Live parking lot could cost over $20 depending on how long you stay.

 One tip I have is if you think you could have lunch & visit the museum from 11 am-2 pm you could park at LA Live for free.
 Park in either the East Garage (Lot E, Enter on Olympic Boulevard) or West Garage (Lot W, Gates E & F – Enter on Georgia Street and turn on West Road).
 Be sure to check with the restaurant upfront that they offer parking validation.

 Validations are good for free parking from 11 a.m. – 2 p.m. only.
 If you stay past 2 p.m., the clock starts at 2 p.m. and you will have to pay the standard posted rates up to the max rate.
 Please note that this offer is only valid Monday – Friday.

 The Grammy Museum at LA Live

 The Museum is three stories.
 We were given a map when we walked inside and directed to the elevators to take us to the top floor.
-Once you exit out of the elevator you are in a room with projections on both sides of the room with speeches from various Grammy winners over the years.
+Once you exit the elevator you are in a room with projections on both sides of the room with speeches from various Grammy winners over the years.
 There are also Grammy awards in glass cases to show how the award has changed in appearance over the years.
 The museum does not solely focus on Grammy nominees and winners but also sheds light on the different types of music as well as a wide variety of instruments.